Top Microcontroller Projects | Microcontroller Project Ideas

 Arduino Based GSM Home Security System Circuit

-This project is available at: Arduino Based GSM Home Security System
+This project is available at Arduino Based GSM Home Security System

-Electronic Card Lock based Microcontroller Project
+5. Electronic Card Lock-based Microcontroller Project

 This next project presents a circuit for an electronic lock.
 A rectangular card is inserted like a CD, inside the disk drive.
 An appliance is switched on depending on the positions of the holes in the card.
-The electronic lock is connected to an access control system to prevents false operation of the system.
+The electronic lock is connected to an access control system to prevent false operation of the system.
 It ensures the switching “ON” of only the selected appliance.

 Circuit of electronic card lock using microcontroller